The Future of Biometric Data Protection

 Liveness detection is a growing technology trend that helps differentiate between real biometric data and spoofs, such as photos or fake 3D models.
 For instance, facial recognition systems equipped with liveness detection can determine if the face presented is genuine.
 Tech giants like Microsoft have incorporated liveness detection into features like Windows Hello, adding an extra layer of biometric security to prevent unauthorized access.

-4. On-device Processing and Storage
+4. On-Device Processing and Storage

 5. Biometric Template Protection Techniques